orangespaceman/training-notes/html-css.md

 @media (max-width: 480px) {
   #main-content,
   #aside {
-    width:100%;
+    width: 100%;
-    float:none;
+    float: none;
   }
 }
 ```

-Styles put within the @media query will only be used if the specified conditions are true.
+Styles put within the `@media` query will only be used if the specified conditions are true.

-Using @media queries to create different layouts for different resolutions (or browser dimensions) is generally known as responsive web design
+Using `@media` queries to create different layouts for different resolutions (or browser dimensions) is generally known as responsive web design

 Content layout should adapt to fit different browser sizes

 ### Meta viewport

-You can control how a page renders in a (modern) mobile browser using a new `<meta>` tag:
+You can control how a page renders in a (modern) mobile browser using a `<meta>` viewport declaration:

 ```
 <meta name="viewport" content="width=device-width, initial-scale=1" />